Scooter Trip on Cát Bà Island

 We booked a deluxe room for a couple of nights at the Sea Pearl Hotel.
 This is a large conference-style hotel located on the waterfront in Cát Bà Town.

-The room was huge and very comfortable and was a reasonable $41.00 per night, breakfast buffet included.
+The room was huge and very comfortable, and it cost a reasonable $41.00 per night, including the breakfast buffet.
 We were overall happy with this choice.
-It was a good central location with other restaurants and coffee shops only a few steps away.
+It had a good central location, with other restaurants and coffee shops just a few steps away.

 Bumpy roads but great scenery on Cát Bà Island in Vietnam